 - Pipes on a cold outside wall in the winter months

-- One that often baffles users is those that do have compressed air dryers, but still see water at some air nozzles, air tools and ventures.
-This water is created from what is known as the Joule-Thomson Effect.
+Some of our customers still see water at some air nozzles, air tools, and ventures and this baffles them.
+This water is created from the Joule-Thomson Effect.
 As compressed air rapidly expands, a cooling effect takes place.
-If the temperature of the cooling effect is lower than the dew point of the compressed air, condensing will take place again.
-The only way to eliminate the moisture from the compressed air completely is to reduce the dew point to the appropriate level through additional mechanical means.
-Read on….
+Condensation will occur if the temperature of the cooling effect is lower than the dew point of the compressed air.
+The only way to completely eliminate the moisture from the compressed air is to reduce the dew point to the appropriate level.
+This can be accomplished through additional mechanical means.
+Read on…

-To lower the dew point or relative humidity of the compressed air you can use…
+The types of dryers used to to lower the dew point or relative humidity of compressed air:

-- Regenerative desiccant air dryer – This is an absorption type dryer which can provide down to a negative (-) 100 degree dew point.
-Desiccant dryers are often found in labs, hospitals, powder coating, and electronic manufacturing industries.
-These are used in probably 5% of compressed air installations.
-This dryer will use up to 20% of its capacity to regenerate the dryer media and is sometimes only considered at point of use application because of this additional demand on the system.
+This is an adsorption type dryer which provides down to a negative -100° dew point.
+Desiccant Dryers are commonly used in labs, hospitals, powder coating, and in electronic manufacturing.
+They are used in approximately 5% of compressed air installations.
+This type of dryer will use up to 20% of its capacity to regenerate the dryer media.
+This solution is employed many times as a point-of-use application because of this additional demand on the system.

-- Membrane type Air Dryers – This is a permeable microtube technology.
-Commonly used in low flow applications including dental labs, lab environments and point of use applications.
+These devices use a permeable microtube technology.
+They are commonly used in low-flow applications like dental labs, lab environments and critical, point-of-use applications.

 Benefits of Clean Dry Compressed Air